British passport holders travelling to Egypt normally require a visa.

 UK Emergency Travel Documents

-UK Emergency Travel Documents (ETDs) are not valid for entry into Egypt.
-However, ETDs are accepted for exit from Egypt.
+UK Emergency Travel Documents (ETDs) are accepted for exit from Egypt, but not accepted for entry or transit.

 Yellow fever vaccination is required for travellers arriving from countries with risk of yellow fever transmission.